jcipale/Speaker_design/README.md

 If any of the key small/thiele values are missing (speaker volume, 3db down point or vent length/diameter), the tool will be able to determine approximate values based on other values that are contained within the sdb file.
-If the approx values do meet with the needs of the designer, it is suggested that a more accurate data sheet be used.
+If the approx values do not meet with the needs of the designer, it is suggested that a more accurate data sheet be used.
+For example: Accuton SS220 data sheets can be found at Accuton.com, Millerspeakers.com and Loudspeakerdatabase.com